spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 - **KubeVirt**: An add-on pack that allows you to create virtual machines within a Kubernetes cluster using open-source KubeVirt.
 KubeVirt offers feature gates you can enable in the Spectro VM Dashboard manifest.
 To learn more, refer to [Feature Gates](/vm-management#featuregates).

  KubeVirt provides the ``virtctl`` tool, which we recommend downloading and connecting to your VM to facilitate copying and pasting into the virtual console.
-For instructions, refer to [Set Up virtctl]().
+For instructions, refer to [Access VM Cluster with virtctl](/vm-management/vm-packs-profiles/access-cluster-with-virtctl).

 - **KubeVirt CDI**: An add-on pack that provides persistent storage for Kubernetes clusters.
 It enables Persistent Volume Claims (PVCs) to be used as disks for KubeVirt VMs.